oraclekid12/rulebook2024/content.md

 ## **2. MASTER PHASE**
+*A master phase action represents your personal activity during the turn as ancient Methuselah.*

 You receive master phase actions during your master phase.
-A master phase action represents your personal activity during the turn as a Methuselah.

 By default, you receive only one master phase action, but some cards may change this amount.
 You may use a master phase action to play a master